Skip to content

 What dirt does:

-• Creates sludge and mold.
+• Creates thick sludge and highly toxic mould.

-• Causes that dreaded “wet dog” smell.
+• Causes that universally dreaded “wet dog” smell.

 5. Blower Fan (The Air Mover)